According to the UK’s Office of National Statistics, online sales comprised 19.9% of all retail transactions in the UK in November 2017.

 Now, with the technologies that Industry 4.0 presents, there are a host of new opportunities out there for B2B businesses.
 This is being referred to as Ecommerce 4.0.

 You’ve likely heard of Industry 4.0.
-In very simple terms, this is the name given to the digisation of manufacturing.
+In very simple terms, this is the name given to the digitization of manufacturing.

-It includes increased automation and the use of advanced technology such as the internet of things to improve operations, enhance insight and increase optimisation.
+It includes increased automation and the use of advanced technology such as the internet of things to improve operations, enhance insight and increase optimization.